jackshanson/DnD-namegen/README.md

 Now for creating the executable file.
 Linux users can skip this, as they can obviously just run the python script from a terminal.
 Windows users will need to compile the file and its dependencies before usage.

-Please download the PyInstaller program from http://www.pyinstaller.org/, and use the following command from the cmd terminal:
+Please download PyInstaller 3.2 from http://www.pyinstaller.org/, and use the following command from the cmd terminal:

 `path\to\pyinstaller\pyinstaller namegen.spec --onefile`